keitaroinc/ckanext-ap11theme/README.rst

     paster search-index rebuild

-ckanext.eurovoc.category_field_name
+ckanext.ap11theme.category_field_name
 +++++++++++++++++++++++++++++++++++

-It is sometimes necessary to customise the dataset schema field name being used to store the eurovoc category value.
+It is sometimes necessary to customise the dataset schema field name being used to store the dcat ap11 theme category value.
 This can be set in the ckan config, e.g.::

-    ckanext.eurovoc.category_field_name = theme
+    ckanext.ap11theme.category_field_name = theme

 The default value is ``eurovoc_category``.